 \section{Second part of the proof : $\det M_p \mod p$}

-In this section we prove the equality (\ref{mod}).
-We first introduce two lemmas which we shall use in this section. \begin{lemma}[The Matrix Determinant Lemma] Let $H$ be an $n\times n$ matrix, and let $\u,\v$ be two $n$-dimensional column vectors.
+In this section we prove the congruence (\ref{mod}).
+We first introduce two lemmas which we shall use in this section. \begin{lemma}[The Matrix-Determinant Lemma] Let $H$ be an $n\times n$ matrix, and let $\u,\v$ be two $n$-dimensional column vectors.
 Then